swalrus1/obsidian-note-chain/README.md

 A typical workflow is:
 1. **Learn something interesting!**
-2. **Write it down in a new note.** Don't waste effort on categorising it: don't add tags, don't choose name.
+2. **Write it down in a new note.** Don't waste effort on categorising it: don't add tags, don't choose name, don't reference other notes as in Zettelkasten.
 3. **When you have time, link it to another note on the same topic.** _Note chain_ has a command for that.
 It also displays all unlinked notes, so you won't forget.

 To sum up, **chains are like tags**, but you can merge and rename chains by modifying 1 note instead of every note with a tag, which is crucial for a knowledge base with thousands of notes.